MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-using-a-purchase-approval-workflow.md

 The value in the **Status** field on Alicia's purchase order changes to **Released**.

-You have now set up and tested a simple approval workflow based on the first two steps of the Purchase Order Approval Workflow.
+You have now set up and tested a simple approval workflow based on the first two steps of the **Purchase Order Approval Workflow**.
 You can easily extend this workflow to automatically post Alicia's purchase order when Sean approves it.
-To do this, you must enable the Purchase Invoice Workflow, in which the response to a released purchase invoice is to post it.
+To do this, you must enable the **Purchase Invoice Workflow**, in which the response to a released purchase invoice is to post it.
 First you must change the event condition on the first workflow step from (purchase) **Invoice** to **Order**.

 The generic version of [!INCLUDE[prod_short](includes/prod_short.md)] includes many workflow templates for scenarios that are supported by the application code.
 Most of these templates are for approval workflows.